malliaris/SSNS/README.md

 Pure client-side JavaScript was really the only option that satisfied all these requirements, and, in particular, could maintain a rapid feedback loop between user action, computation, and plot output.
 It was also the simplest choice, free from complicating factors such as: repeated web requests, Ajax, transimission of data/graphics, dependence on sustained network connectivity.
 Years ago, Java code in the form of an applet might have been considered, but not anymore 😀.

-With the multitude of options for HTML/CSS/js projects, the first two requirements above were not hard to satisfy.
-The last three, however, required a bit more trying and testing to get a satisfactory setup.
-In the same order as above:
+While the first two requirements above were easily met, the last three required some trying and testing.
+Briefly commenting on those three, in the same order as above:

 * When it came to finding JavaScript versions of the basic scientific computing tools present, e.g., in Python NumPy/SciPy, the only truly difficult category was pseudorandom number generation.
 JavaScript's <samp>Math.random()</samp> does not appear to allow seeding or accessing the generator's state, and there are not too many other options.
 Luckily, we found [stdlib.js](https://stdlib.io/), which proved sufficient in this area.